 Video: The Literacy Project

-I have a family member that doesn’t live in Oklahoma City and her children are failing in school what can I do to help her?
+I have a family member who doesn’t live in Oklahoma City and her children are failing in school.
+What can I do to help her?

 National Literacy Directory is sponsored by the Dollar General Foundation. http://www.nationalliteracydirectory.org/

 Video: The Importance of Community Involvement

 Dr. Ruby Payne describes how schools can be successful by involving the larger community in a networked, linked system.

 I just graduated and this is my first year as a classroom teacher.
 The school I work at has a 90% rate of free or reduced rate lunch program which means it is in an area impoverished area.
 Often I don’t feel as if I have the time to teach.